rmuit/copernica-api/README.md

 Below text is likely unimportant to most people (who just want to use a REST API client class).

-### Contents of this library
+### Other contents of this repository

-- copernica_rest_api.php (the CopernicaRestAPI class) as downloaded from the Copernica website (REST API v2 documentation - REST API example), with only a few changes.

-- A RestClient class which wraps around CopernicaRestAPI.
-Some comments reflect gaps (around detailed error reporting) which cannot be improved yet without further detailed knowledge about API responses (see examples above), though these have almost disappeared in version 2.

-- A 'test implementation' of the Copernica API, i.e. a class that can be used instead of CopernicaRestAPI and that stores data internally.
-And PHPUnit tests which use this test API.
+The tests/ directory contains TestApi, a 'test implementation' of the Copernica API, i.e. a class that can be used instead of CopernicaRestAPI and that stores ata internally.
+Other code in tests/ are PHPUnit tests, and some small test helper classes; a few tests are real unit tests, but most need an API to work against, so they use TestApi.

-The 'test API' should enable writing tests for your own processes which use RestClient.
-(See TestRestClient.)

-The extra/ directory may contain example tests/other code I wrote for my own processes.
+TestApi should enable writing tests for your own processes which use the REST API.
+The extra/ directory contains example tests/other code I wrote for my own processes.

 #### Don't use CopernicaRestAPI